Ladies Tresses – 9/14/23

 Narrow-leaved Spring Beauty – 5/9/23

 Observer: Paul Lauenstein Observation Date: 5/9/23 Observation Time: 8:15 a.m.
-Observation Location: Somewhere in Sharon Common Name: Narrow-leaved Spring Beauty Scientific Name: Claytonia virginica Comments: Its scientific name honors Colonial Virginia botanist John Clayton (1694–1773).
+Observation Location: Sharon Common Name: Narrow-leaved Spring Beauty Scientific Name: Claytonia virginica Comments: Its scientific name honors Colonial Virginia botanist John Clayton (1694–1773).
 Spring Beauty is an endangered species in Massachusetts.
 Please do not dig up any wildflowers you may find in Sharon.
 Please leave them for everyone to enjoy!
-More Information: Massachusetts Natural […]
+More Information: Massachusetts Natural Heritage and […]

 Read more